ZCW-Java91/PassionProjs9dot1/README.md

 a sync repo for Passion Projects in ZCW 9.1

-__You need to clone is to your machine.
+__You need to clone to your machine and create a new branch.
 Add a folder with your name on it, put your docs (the OnePager, the DataModel and the UX Diagram) in that folder.__

 Also add a file called REPO.txt, that has your REPO's name inside it.